1n4r1/1n4r1.github.io/_posts/2020-07-29-Hackthebox-Cascade-Walkthrough.md

 		}
 ```

-To get the password to log in, we have to write a .NET code
+To get the password to log in, we have to write the following .NET code.<br>
-Actually, if we google, we can find someone's left the code here [https://dotnetfiddle.net/2RDoWz](https://dotnetfiddle.net/2RDoWz).
+Actually, if we google the encrypted password `BQO5l5Kj9MdErXx6Q6AGOw==`, we can find someone's left the code here [https://dotnetfiddle.net/2RDoWz](https://dotnetfiddle.net/2RDoWz).
 ```shell
 using System;
 using System.IO;